adriannasrat/College/Second year/Artificiell intelligens/README.md

 # Artificial Intelligence

-This repository contains all lab assignments and deliverables from the course **Artificial Intelligence (GIK2FB)** at Dalarna University.
+This repository contains all lab assignments and deliverables from the course **Artificial Intelligence** at Dalarna University.
 The course covered a wide range of foundational AI techniques: from clustering and classification to pathfinding and reinforcement learning.

 Each lab includes a Jupyter notebook or script.